March 19, 2021

 It is best to detect colon cancer as soon as possible.
 Getting your screening can work as a prevention against cancer because many of the colorectal cancer screenings identify precancerous polyps.
 Your oncologist can then remove the polyps before they develop into full-blown cancer.

 Doing so makes it easier for your oncologist to create a customized treatment plan while the cancer is smaller and more contained in one area.
 The larger and more advanced your cancer is, the more invasive the treatment will have to be.
 You also increase your chances for survival.
+Prioritize your health because early detection can make all of the difference.

 How to Raise Awareness